 Most part of the works involving harmonic content (chord recognition, chord segmentation, tonality estimation) uses a feature called Pitch Class Profile (PCP) [6].
 PCPs are vectors of low-level instantaneous features, representing the intensity of each pitch of the tonal scale mapped to a single octave.
-This intensity can be calculated by the magnitude of the spectral peaks, or by summing the magnitudes of all frequency bins that are located within a certain frequency band.
-Each frequency band corresponds to a pitch, and may change to deal with differences in tuning and/or to gain in performance.
-The equivalent pitches from different octaves are summed, producing a vector of 12 values, consequentially unifying various dispositions of a single chord class.
+These vectors are calculated as follows: 1) a music recording is converted to a Fourier Transform representation (Fig1a to Fig1b).
+2) the intensity of a pitch is calculated (Fig1b to Fig1d) by the magnitude of the spectral peaks, or by summing the magnitudes of all frequency bins that are located within the respective frequency band (Fig1c).
+3) The equivalent pitches from different octaves are summed, producing a vector of 12 values (eventually 24 to deal with differences in tuning and/or to gain in performance), consequentially unifying various dispositions of a single chord class (Fig1e and Fig1f).
+For example, one can expect that the intensities of the frequencies corresponding to the notes C, E and G in the spectrum of a Cmaj would be greater than the others, independently on the particular voicing of the chord.